-Removing the Cog Wheel on Paper Chute
+Removing Paper Chute Cog Wheels

 If you don't want to modify the Scan.conf file, you can remove the cog wheel so the paper guides can slide independently.
 This allows you to position the paper guide closest to the back of the scanner as far as it can go towards the back of the scanner.
 You can then slide the other paper guide up to meet the bottom edge of the stack of drawings to keep them aligned.